 Children in road traffic are defined here as persons aged from 0 to 14 years.
 The group aged between 0 and 4 years are considered as babies and toddlers, between 5 and 10 years is the pre-puberty phase and between 11 and 14 is the puberty or early adolescence phase.

-Each phase within childhood is characterized, and consequently defined, by distinctive levels of physical and psychological skill.
-Children as road users cannot, therefore, be considered an homogenous group as their abilities or their mode of transport choice differ considerably.
+Each phase within childhood is characterized, and consequently defined, by distinctive levels of physical and psychological skills.
+Children cannot therefore be considered a homogenous group of road users, as their abilities or their mode of transport choice differ considerably.

 Data about the mobility patterns of children as road users in general is scarce.
 In fact, little is known about children under the age of six years because most of the statistical data starts with children at this age and older.
-Children in different age groups are often merged and the varying behaviours of children of different age groups neglected, e.g. longer distances travelled by older children or their greater access to different modes of transport.
-There are only few scientific projects which provide information about the mobility patterns of children.
+Children in different age groups are often merged and the varying behaviour of children of different age groups neglected, e.g. longer distances travelled by older children or their greater access to different modes of transport.
+There are only few scientific projects that provide information about the mobility patterns of children.

-However children, generally, are more vulnerable in road traffic than other road users (Limbourg, 1976) making it very important to obtain good data about their participation in the traffic system so that appropriate strategies can be implemented.
+However children, generally, are along with elderly people the most vulnerable road users in road traffic (Ausserer et al., 2014) making it very important to obtain good data about children's participation in the traffic system so that appropriate strategies can be implemented.
 The United Nations' Universal Declaration of Human Rights specifically requires that children are entitled to special care and assistance.